cse110-sp21-group19/cse110-sp21-group19/admin/onboarding/onboard.md

 For more information about SCSS compiling, read the documentation [here](https://sass-lang.com/documentation)

 ## Navigating the Repository
-The source code is separated into 3 parts
+The repository is separated into 3 parts
 1. Admin
 2. Source
 3. Specs